This blog may contain affiliate links. Read our disclosure policy for more info.

 At the waterfall, you can swim if the weather permits, but if not, it’s still a beautiful place to visit.

 One of the things I loved most was the surrounding pine forest and deep valleys.
 These made for some amazing views and walking among the tall pines was really nice!

 You used to be able to climb to the top of the waterfall but it is now closed for safety reasons.

-On the way back to Haputale you will pass the next three attractions so I recommend checking them out on your day trip.
+On the way back to Haputale you will pass the next three attractions I mention in this blog.
+So, I recommend checking them all out together on one big day trip!

 5. Go tea tasting at the Stassen Organic Tea Farm

 Along the main highway around 5 km from town towards Beragala, you can visit the Stassen Organic Tea Farm.
 Stassen were the first producers of organic tea in Sri Lanka.

 We were very keen on getting organic tea after we saw the workers spraying the tea fields with chemicals and then finding out the leaves are not washed before being produced and sold.

 At the shop front, you can try lots of different styles of tea grown on the organic farm.
 Once you find one you like, you can purchase a bag to take home with you as a souvenir.
 Prices for the tea range but is very reasonable and won’t cost more than a few dollars.